jinJoker/mean-demo/README.md

 # mean-demo
 https://www.youtube.com/watch?v=AEE7DY2AYvI

-it is just a testing site which created according to the training site
+it is just a testing site which created according to the training site.

+Current state 49:00